indiser/100DaysPython/Professional Portfolio Project/Day95/README.md

 ### Endpoints

 #### `GET /`
-**Home endpoint** - Returns a friendly reminder that you're supposed to use the actual endpoints.
+**Home endpoint** - Returns a message directing users to the proper endpoints.

 **Response:**
 ```json